Boards & Commissions

 Carmel-by-the-Sea City Commissions

-The City Council has five Boards and Commissions (Community Activities & Cultural, Forest and Beach, Planning Commission, Historic Resources Board and the Harrison Memorial Library Board of Trustees) to advise and assist it in dealing with specific projects, policies and issues.
+The City Council has traditionally had five Boards and Commissions: Community Activities & Cultural, Forest and Beach, Planning Commission, Historic Resources Board and the Harrison Memorial Library Board of Trustees.
+These Boards advise and assist the City Council in dealing with specific projects, policies and issues.
 Members of these Boards and Commissions are nominated by the Mayor and ratified by a majority vote of the City Council.
 These appointed bodies play an integral and important role in the City's decision-making process.
+In 2013, a sixth Board was added - the Hospitality Improvement District Advisory Board.

 The following are their responsibilities: